-I don’t know what you believe but this is what I have learned about life: whatever comes afterwards is not as important as how we live now.
+I don’t know what you believe but this is what I have learned about life: whatever comes afterward is not as important as how we live now.
 The things we do today matter.
 And yet our culture seems to find more value in someone once they’re dead.

 We fight over the value of things and weigh them as if they have substance and we miss the point — death is the end.
 Even if you believe in Heaven, that distinction still means you are gone from this plane.
 If you’re gone, never to return, shouldn’t the things you do here matter?
 Why we’re here has to have some more important meaning.
 If the spirituality of the issue is too diverse, we need to focus on the mechanics of the process instead of the end result.

 I can tell you that an angry child grows up to be an angry adult.
 I see that in death people are excused from their behaviors in life.
 Why?
 I feel like there’s so much damage in the fabric of society today that there is no returning and no real growth.
 We simply have scar tissue everywhere we look.
 A life is lost, taken, and people protest.
 The first thing those protestors do?
 Create an image of the individual that’s a lie.
 “Gentle Giant” is a term that gets used frequently.
 Really?
 When we have video proof that they were anything but gentle?
 Why lie?
 Why create an image to excuse a violent nature?